chandanhpcic/docs/source/manual/how-tos/sslvpn_s2s.rst

 ------------
 Sample Setup
 ------------
-For the sample configuration we use two OPNsense boxes to simulate a site to site tunnel, with the following configuration:
+For the sample configuration we use two Reticen8 boxes to simulate a site to site tunnel, with the following configuration:

 .. sidebar:: Network Site A